H2OKing89/shelfr/docs/archive/PRODUCTION_SAFETY_IMPROVEMENTS.md

 ## Executive Summary

-This document outlines the critical production-safety improvements made to MAMFast to address concurrency issues, state management race conditions, and idempotency gaps identified in the codebase review.
+This document outlines the critical production-safety improvements made to Shelfr to address concurrency issues, state management race conditions, and idempotency gaps identified in the codebase review.

 **Primary Goals**:
 1. ✅ Make side effects idempotent (no duplicates even if state tracking fails)